bshaffer/oauth2-server-php-docs/content/overview/jwt-access-tokens.md

 * `client_id` - the id of the client who requested the token
 * `scope` - comma separated list of scopes for which the token is issued

-## Using Crypto Tokens With This Library
+## Using JWT Access Tokens With This Library

 ### Creating a Public and Private Key Pair